 Formal assessments are accompanied by an assessment framework This identifies clearly what is expected for a student to achieve a certain grade.
 This is a very transparent approach and allows students (and parents) to understand fully what is expected of them and how to do well.

-All students are graded on the 9-1 GCSE scale in all formal assessments.
+Students in Y9-Y11 are graded on the 9-1 GCSE scale in all formal assessments.